judering/judering.github.io/index.md

 # RECENT AND UPCOMING PERFORMANCES

 ## DECEMBER 2025
-"Swells and Shoots" for viola and cello will be performed by Crash ensemble at the Hugh Lane Gallery, Sundays at Noon - 7th December, 12 noon
+"Swells and Shoots" for viola and cello will be performed by Crash ensemble at the Hugh Lane Gallery, Sundays Concert Series - 7th December, 13.00 at the Abbey Presbyterian Church (Findlater's), Parnell Square, Dublin.

 ## NOVEMBER 2025
 "Winter Wisps Softly Dissipate" for accordion and cello will be performed by Cellist Bianca Breitfeld from Wiesbaden and accordionist Janne Valkeajoki from Helsinki in Bamberg, Germany, at the Johanniskapelle on Sunday, 30th November at 11am as part of the festival "Tage der Neuen Musik Bamberg".